 There are many low-carb bloggers on the Internet who post quiche recipes.
 There are some delicious coconut flour/almond flour crust recipes.
-But that is not as simple as our quiche recipe and no matter how hard they try, it is not as low carb!
+But that is not as simple as our quiche recipe.
+Most importantly, no matter how hard they try, it is not as low carb!
 We make a simple, no skillet, “crustless quiche” with cooked spinach, ricotta cheese, ham, and mushrooms.

 Cheddar cheese is a perfect cheese for any egg bake dish.
 It enhances the flavor and firmness.
-We also love ricotta cheese in our breakfast bakes.
-It adds a creaminess and flavor that makes each bite literally melt in your mouth.
-The ricotta is the key ingredient in this recipe – don’t skimp on the ricotta!
+We also love ricotta cheese in our breakfast bakes and quiche recipes.
+It adds a creamy texture and flavor that makes each bite literally melt in your mouth.
+Certainly, the ricotta is the key ingredient in this recipe – don’t skimp on the ricotta!

 We used a tart baking dish that was a standard 9 inch pie dish diameter.
 However, it was only 1 1/2 inches deep (rather than 2 inches).
-For this reason we filled our baking pan to the brim.
+For this reason, we filled our baking pan to the brim.
 It will not run over.
 It may also reduce somewhat as it cools.
 We actually had extra egg mixture so will filled two ramekins and baked those at the same time.
 You could also use a buttered muffin tin to make these individual quiche servings.
-You can freeze the ramekin individual quiche – it freezes well.
+You can freeze the ramekin individual quiche – they will freeze well.

 There is no need to use a skillet for this recipe – it is that simple.
 We use raw mushrooms and they cooked in the dish perfectly.
 This way we did not have any extra moisture.
 This allows the quiche to set up well and cut perfectly without a crust!
 You can adjust the amount of salt based on how much salt is in your cooked ham.
 We also wilted our spinach in a microwave to make the recipe simple and also to avoid the extra work of wilting in a skillet.
 Again – less moisture!